American Library Association

 Literacy - The ALA assists and promotes libraries in helping children and adults develop the skills they need - the ability to read and use computers - understanding that the ability to seek and effectively use information resources is essential in a global information society.

 Organizational Excellence - The association is inclusive, effective and responsive to the needs of ALA members.

 Transforming Libraries - ALA provides leadership in the transformation of libraries and library services in a dynamic and increasingly global digital information environment.

 A Rich History

 ALA has influenced the course of America's libraries since 1876 when Melvil Dewey, Justin Winsor and other luminaries issued a call to librarians to form a professional organization.
 Meeting in Philadelphia during that city's gala Centennial Exhibition, 90 men and 13 women came from as far west as Chicago and from England.
 For many years, ALA has been a leader in promoting and developing library and information services via a broad-based program of legislative advocacy, professional education, publishing, awards and public awareness.
-In 2001, First Lady Laura Bush helped celebrate National Library Week, and launched ALA’s multi-year public education effort, @ your library®, The Campaign for America's Libraries.

 The ALA headquarters is in Chicago.
 The association also maintains a legislative office and Office for Information Technology Policy in Washington, D.C.
 Choice, a review journal for academic libraries, is based in Middletown, Conn.
 The association is governed by a 183-member council.
 An executive board, made up of elected officers and eight council members, is responsible for management of the association, subject to review by council.
 The association is served by a staff of 300 and is administered by an executive director.
 Activities include: